fahnucc/nba-players/README.md

 # NBA Players

- Creates json file consists current NBA players, their info and stats.
+ Creates json file consists current NBA players, their info and stats with using BeautifulSoup and requests.

 ## v2
  - Fixed, usable JSON file.